SuperIntuitive/Resume/index.md

 ## Summary

-<p>&nbsp;&nbsp;&nbsp;&nbsp;A self-taught, self-starting programmer, I wrote my first program in C over twenty-five years ago.
+&nbsp;&nbsp;&nbsp;&nbsp;A self-taught, self-starting programmer, I wrote my first program in C over twenty-five years ago.
 Over the past ten years I have been focusing on all things Microsoft Dynamics.
 I am comfortable working as an individual contributor or as part as a team.
 My particular emphasizes are on writing code in C# and Javascript, writing CRM plugins and building amazing front end interfaces that help drive compliance.
 I have bridged the gap between several tools and Dynamics including LivePerson, and Marketo.
 I can take direction and run with it.
 I keep a robust library or code journal of personal code that I use often.
-I’m a firm believer in not reinventing the wheel as well as being efficient.</p>
+I’m a firm believer in not reinventing the wheel as well as being efficient.

-<p>&nbsp;&nbsp;&nbsp;&nbsp;In my spare time I enjoy working on my personal project SuperIntuitive.
+&nbsp;&nbsp;&nbsp;&nbsp;In my spare time I enjoy working on my personal project SuperIntuitive.
 SI is a LAMP stack website building tool that offers users a simple, easy to use, drag and drop/point and click interface to build websites.
 The goal was to make a more inclusive CMS so that everyone can use it, coders and non-coders alike.
 I’m very happy with the result.
-Its free on my [Github page](https://github.com/superintuitive).</p>
+Its free on my [Github page](https://github.com/SuperIntuitive/).

 ## Experience